Decacorn Capital: The Enterprise Startup Boom

 There’s never been a better time for young entrepreneurs to build their own ventures as technology led disruptions blows favorable tailwinds of change, encouraging resourceful founders to seize new opportunities, riding on a robust cross border startup ecosystem, giving them easy access to capital, infrastructure and expertise to propel every stage of their journey.

 The third and most interesting technology trend, potentially the biggest game changer is Blockchain or distributed ledger, the next big thing after the internet which will touch everyone’s lives in the decades to come.
 Being a peer-to-peer system, with distributed storage and decentralized applications there is no single point of failure which makes it hard to control, tamper or manipulate.
 While the world wide web gave us the internet of information, Blockchain is designed to give us the internet of value, securing our investments and ownership from financial transactions and medical records all the way to cover physical and digital assets.
-The growing popularity of crypto securities and utilities tokens has even led to a new type of enterprise startups providing custody solutions to protect digital assets, which is an indicator of the things to come.
-Wrapping all of these technologies is the critical layer of deep tech innovation around network and cyber security, a domain that requires a lot of investments from deep pockets of large enterprises and government agencies working together to outsmart the menace of the dark web.
+The growing popularity of crypto securities and utility tokens has even led to a new type of enterprise startups providing custody solutions to protect digital assets, which is an indicator of the things to come.
+Wrapping all of these technologies is the critical layer of deep tech innovation around a network and cybersecurity, a domain that requires a lot of investments from deep pockets of large enterprises and government agencies working together to outsmart the menace of the dark web.

 Startup founders need to carefully look at the problem they are trying to solve and accordingly plan their scaling strategy.
 Enterprise startups, mostly business to business (B2B) models ideally need early adoption by corporate majors willing to allow them to do their proof of concept (PoC) trials, particularly in highly regulated environments like fintechs and medtechs which require support to overcome the regulatory hurdles for successful commercialization.
-On the other hand, consumer startups, typically business to consumers (B2C) models whose success depends on speed of customer acquisition and retention, needs to constantly innovate to stay ahead of the curve in order to generate traction and stickiness using various models to hook the consumer like offering “freemium” models and gamification.
+On the other hand, consumer startups, typically business to consumers (B2C) models whose success depends on the speed of customer acquisition and retention, needs to constantly innovate to stay ahead of the curve in order to generate traction and stickiness using various models to hook the consumer like offering “freemium” models and gamification.
 We see such examples in entertainment platforms, e-commerce sites, marketplaces where the next wave of dominance will happen through the emergence of “superapps” like Wechat which offer everything a consumer needs including payments, transport, food, shopping and so on.
 However B2B and B2C models are not mutually exclusive always and we see the convergence of these two models into B2B2C where enterprise startups are building solutions for institutions but for use by the end consumers.
 Fusing their plus points may uplift new opportunities for new innovations to solve big problems or create true delight.